mattngu01/mattngu01.github.io/_drafts/unity-whats-a-prefab.md

 If you had already created the flag objects in each level from the prefab, then you'd only have to change the color of the flag prefab, which in turn would make all the other flags turn blue.

-But what if you wanted to change the flag's color to blue on the last level?
+>But what if I wanted to change the flag's color to blue on the last level?

 You can still do that!
 Making a change within the individual scene wouldn't affect the prefab or other levels' flags.